Atomic Structure and Periodic Trends | General Chemistry 1

-Periodic trends of the elements are studied in this chapter: effective nuclear charge, periodicity of atomic radius, ionization energy and electron affinity, electron configuration of ions, sizes of ions, isoelectronic series
+Atomic structure and periodic trends of the elements are studied in this chapter: core and valence electrons, effective nuclear charge, periodicity of atomic radius, ionization energy, and electron affinity, electron configuration of ions, ionic radius, isoelectronic series.

 Effective Nuclear Charge

-Nuclear charge (Z): number of protons in the nucleus of an atom
+The nuclear charge is the number of protons in the nucleus of an atom.
+It determines the overall positive charge of the nucleus.

-Effective nuclear charge (Zeff): actual magnitude of positive charge that is "experienced" by an electron in the atom.
-Electrons in an atom are simultaneously attracted to the positively charged nucleus and repelled by other negatively charged electrons ⇒ an electron in a many-electron atom is partially shielded from the positive charge of the nucleus by the other electrons, mainly the core electrons
+The effective nuclear charge is the net positive charge experienced by an electron in an atom, taking into account shielding effects from other electrons.
+Electrons in an atom are attracted to the positively charged nucleus, but are also repelled by other negatively charged electrons ⇒ an electron in a many-electron atom is partially shielded from the positive charge of the nucleus by the other electrons (mainly the core electrons).

 Zeff = Z - σ